Eureka Springs Arkansas

 He is here for a reason; perhaps to try to change what happened or make it different.

-This female spirit of the student may still be in her old room where she stayed, making herself known to the living in subtle ways.
+This female student spirit may still be in her old room where she stayed in life, making herself known to the living in subtle ways.

 A young woman’s face has been caught on a wall by a camera, probably on the third floor.